davidmerrique/homebridge-adguardhome/README.md

 Display AdGuard Home as a lock or switch accesory.

+## Notes

-NOTE: When updating from 1.5.1 to 1.6.0 you might need to re-add the accessory again.
+1. When updating from 1.5.1 to 1.6.0 you might need to re-add your accessories again in Home app.
+2. When creating multiple timer, Home app will assign the same name for all accessories, this is expected behaviour 🤷🏽‍♂️.
+You need to rename them manually.

 ## Requirements

-- [Homebridge](https://github.com/nfarina/homebridge) HomeKit support for the impatient
+- [Homebridge](https://github.com/homebridge/homebridge) HomeKit support for the impatient
 - [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) Network-wide ads & trackers blocking DNS server

 ## Example config